May 17, 2022

 [The definition of “Stakeholder” and its related terms are defined by City Ordinance and cannot be changed without City Council action.
 See Los Angeles Administrative Code Section 22.801.1]

 The governing body of the GTLNC may be referred to as the “Council” or “Governing Board.”
 The members of the Council may be referred to as “members” or “directors.”

-Every act done or decision made by a simple majority vote by the board members present and voting, including abstentions, which act as a “yes” vote at a meeting at which a quorum is present shall be regarded as the act of the Council, unless otherwise required by these Bylaws or the law.
+Every motion passed by a simple majority vote by the Council members present and voting, excluding abstentions, which do not count toward the voting total, at a meeting at which a quorum is present shall be regarded as the act of the Council, unless otherwise required by these Bylaws or the law.
 Governing Board members may not vote by proxy.

 The Council shall have, subject to the limitations of the Plan for a Citywide System of Neighborhood Councils and applicable City, State and Federal laws and regulations, and in compliance with these Bylaws, the power to engage in any legal act or activity for which a neighborhood council may be organized in the City of Los Angeles.

 No individual member of the Board shall speak for the Board or otherwise publicly represent a Board position unless authorized to do so.
 The President may, by announcement at a regular or special board meeting, appoint a Stakeholder or Board Member as Representative to present before any City body a standing Council position adopted by the Board.

 The Council has an inherent interest in many issues which transcend its boundaries.
 The President may, by announcement at a regular or special board meeting, appoint one or more Stakeholders or Board Members as liaisons to attend and participate on behalf of the Council in such meetings and organizations.

 Representatives and Liaisons serve in accordance with the Standing Rules.
 Representative and Liaison authorities may be revoked at any time by official Board action, including at the meeting at which the appointment is announced.